-Milk paint is funny and unpredictable when not using the bond.
+Milk paint is funny and unpredictable, its unlike any other paint.
 In some places it stuck like crazy and cant even be scraped off and in some places the paint just peeled right up.

 This piece here had a semi-shiny old finish on it on most of the piece.
 It was an older piece and i wanted the chippy look.
 The milk paint did its thing like i wanted and chipped really well on both the top and bottom moldings.
 But on the body of the chest, the milk paint didn’t chip much at all where the surface was a little more porous and the milk paint absorbed better so i had to manually distress it.

 On this last piece, the finish was all gone and was very porous.
 I knew that the milk paint would just get sucked up by the wood so i skipped the bond.
 Because the milk paint adhered so well, i didn’t get any chipping and had to distress with my electric sander.

 I always think its important to have the Extra – Bond on hand, especially when 1st starting out with milk paint.
 Milk paint is known for its unpredictability especially when skipping the bond, so by adding the bond you will have better control over the final results of your piece but again, your paint job is only as good as your prep work.
 Just because the bond is used, you wont be guaranteed that the paint is going to stick.
 There are just some surfaces that milk paint wont adhere too.
 If you are still getting chipping with adding the bond, there is an underlying issue as to why the paint wont stick (such as oils coming through, a wax build up, etc).